lab11/polypoint/README.md

 TriTag is designed to be the tag to be localized in the system and connected to a smartphone.

+### TriDev

+TriDev is a breakout and testing board for the TriPoint module.
+It contains the same BLE hardware as TriTag, but also adds an FTDI chip for issuing I2C commands over USB.

 Software
 --------